 Her face twisted in clear disgust.
 “Gross.”

 [Peter!
 Eun!]
-Kor’Thank’s voice came through loud and clear.
+Kor’Thank’s voice was loud and clear.
 [I need your help!]

 Peter bolted up in his seat.
 [Holy fucksticks!
 You’re not stuck in another dimension, are you?
 Dude, let me prime the Bite Mobile and—]

 [Calm down.]
-Kor’Thank was simultaneously irritated and amusemed.
-[I’m not in any danger.]
+Kor’Thank was irritated and amused.
+[I’m not in danger.]

 [What’s going on?]
 Eun asked.
-She got up from the bed and rotated to either side, stretching her spine like she was about to work out.
+She got up from the bed and rotated her trunk, stretching her spine like she was about to work out.

 [Maybe a little, maybe a lot.
-Civil unrest, societal turbulence, sinister parties making moves in the shadows…so what do you say—wanna lend a hand?]
+Civil unrest, societal turbulence, sinister parties making shadowy moves…what do you say—wanna lend a hand?]

 Eun and Peter exchanged a look.